-He was never much of what you would call a cheerful man; in fact his personality was as dark as they came and after his father Duke Rival had a severe brain aneurism and had been told he could go at any time, Bruce seemed to hit rock bottom.
-Without his father Bruce would literally be all alone in the world, the last Rival alive.
-His families’ large estate had already been pretty much empty, but with his father gone and without the long time staff of live in servants Bruce knew it would be a desolate and lonely existence.
+He was never much of what you would call a cheerful man; in fact, his personality was as dark as they came, and after his father Duke Rival had a severe brain aneurysm and had been told he could go at any time, Bruce seemed to hit rock bottom.
+Without his father, Bruce would be all alone in the world, the last Rival alive.
+His families’ large estate had already been pretty much empty, but with his father gone and without the long-time staff of live-in servants Bruce knew it would be a desolate and lonely existence.

 Bruce watched her with interest from across the crowded bar.
 Within minutes a tall man in a business suit approached her with confidence and swagger.
 “How is it a beautiful woman like yourself is sitting all alone in the shadows?”